 Kevin R. Pinkney

 Immediately prior to joining Arent Fox, Kevin was co-founder and general counsel of a biotechnology firm in the veterinary diagnostics industry.
 Kevin began the private practice of law as an associate at a prominent national law firm, where he practiced in the areas of Government contracts and export control.
-He worked for a variety of clients, including top computer hardware and software sellers to the Government, a major U.S. semiconductor manufacturer, and a variety of biotechnology firms.
-He assisted in defending an office supply company in False Claims Act litigation over Buy American Act and Trade Agreements Act compliance and representing a major aerospace company in a high-profile ethics investigation.
-Immediately following law school, Kevin clerked for the Honorable Edith Brown Clement, U.S. Court of Appeals for the Fifth Circuit.
+Immediately following law school, Kevin clerked for the Honorable Edith Brown Clement, U.S. Court of Appeals for the Fifth Circuit, in New Orleans, Louisiana.

 Kevin is a member of the American Bar Association, Public Contract Law Section.